What We Do

 Thank you to City Council District 3 Councilor Erik Bottcher for providing funding for trees around our school!

-With tree guards, the PTA can plant flowers in the pits, brightening the sidewalk and creating a more inviting environment for our children!
+With tree guards, the PTA can plant flowers in the beds, brightening the sidewalk and creating a more inviting environment for our children!

 Outdoor Lending Library 📘